Cyrano de Bergerac (play): Act III – Roxane's Kiss

 During their meeting Christian makes a fool of himself trying to speak seductively to Roxane.
 Roxane storms into her house, confused and angry.
 Thinking quickly, Cyrano makes Christian stand in front of Roxane's balcony and speak to her while Cyrano stands under the balcony whispering to Christian what to say.
 Eventually, Cyrano shoves Christian aside and, under cover of darkness, pretends to be Christian, wooing Roxane himself.
 In the process, he wins a kiss for Christian.

 Roxane and Christian are secretly married by a Capuchin.
 Outside, Cyrano meets de Guiche.
 Cyrano, his face concealed, impersonates a madman, with a tale of a trip to the Moon.
 De Guiche is fascinated, and delays his journey to hear more.
 When Cyrano finally reveals his face, de Guiche suggests Cyrano should write a book.

 The newly wed couple's happiness is short-lived: de Guiche, angry to have lost Roxane, declares that he is sending the Cadets of Gascony to the front lines of the war with Spain.
 De Guiche triumphantly tells Cyrano that the wedding night will have to wait.
 Under his breath, Cyrano remarks that the news fails to upset him.

-Roxane, afraid for Christian, urges Cyrano to promise to keep him safe, to keep him out of dangerous situations, to keep him dry and warm, and to keep him faithful.
+Roxane, afraid for Christian, urges Cyrano to promise to keep him safe, out of dangerous situations, dry and warm, and faithful.
 Cyrano says that he will do what he can but that he cannot promise anything.
 Roxane begs Cyrano to promise to make Christian write to her every day.
 Brightening, Cyrano announces confidently that he can promise that.